 Baking powder

-Butter – Room temperature butter.
+Unsalted Butter – Room temperature butter.
 If your butter hasn’t come up to temp, boil water in a kettle if possible and pour into large glasses and let sit for a couple of minutes.
 Dump out the water and place the glass upside down over the stick of butter, let sit for 10 – 15 minutes.
-Butter should be room temperature and ready to use.
+The butter should be at mdroom temperature and ready to use.
 I do this often!

 Sugar – White granulated sugar.
 To avoid hard sugar lumps, sifting the sugars is a good practice.

 Brown sugar – Light brown sugar, packed.
-Same as the White sugar, sift the Brown sugar to remove any hard lumps that may have formed.
+Same as the white sugar, sift the brown sugar to remove any hard lumps that may have formed.
+I often mix dark and light brown sugar together, if you do this too, that’s perfectly fine.

 Vanilla extract – Using a pure vanilla extract will yield the best results.

-Mint or Peppermint extract – Use pure mint extract to get the most authentic taste.
+Mint or Peppermint extract – Use pure mint extract to get the most authentic mint flavor.
 Mint or peppermint extract will work fine.

 Green gel food coloring – If you’re unable to use gel, the liquid would work fine as well, but you may need a little more to achieve the desired color.

-Mint chocolate chips – Whichever your preferred brand is will work perfectly!
-There is a huge variety of mint chocolate chips available: White mint chocolate chips, andes mint chips, mint chocolate chips, semi-sweet chocolate chips, mini chocolate chips, and green mint chips.
+Mint chocolate chips or chocolate chunks – Whichever your preferred brand is will work perfectly!
+There is a huge variety of mint chocolate chips available: White mint chocolate chips, milk chocolate chips, semi-sweet chocolate chips, mini mint chocolate chip, or green mint chips.

-There is no “right” chocolate chip to choose for this recipe, so pick one that you love!
+Any combination of Andes mint chips, Andes mints, or Andes candies would all be delicious as well.
+There is no “right” chocolate chip to choose for this chocolate chip cookie recipe, so pick one that you love!

 Kitchen supplies for Mint Chocolate Chip Cookies